Tom Schwartz Divorce: Is Marriage To Katie Maloney Already Over?

 A post shared by Katie Maloney-Schwartz (@musickillskate) on

-During an interview alongside Tom Sandoval on Bravo TV’s The Daily Dish on Feb.
-22, Tom Schwartz talked about Scheana and Mike Shay’s divorce, saying “people are so bleak about” a couple splitting, Radar Online reported.
+During an interview alongside Tom Sandoval on Bravo’s the Daily Dish on February 22, Tom Schwartz talked about Scheana and Mike Shay’s divorce, saying “people are so bleak about” a couple splitting, Radar Online reported.

 “I get it.
 Initially the knee-jerk reaction, you know, you’re very negative, ‘I wasted four years,’ but really, there’s so much to it.
 It’s so rich.
 It’s not that sad to me when people get divorced.
 It’s not that sad at all,” he explained.

 Tom Schwartz’s divorce talk comes at a time when his relationship with Katie Maloney appears to be on the rocks — at least on Vanderpump Rules.
-Although they tied the knot in August 2016, the show is currently airing some tough times that the couple experienced before tying the knot.
+Although they tied the knot in August of 2016, the show is currently airing some tough times that the couple experienced before tying the knot.

 Things got so bad during their joint bachelor/bachelorette parties in New Orleans that Schwartz temporarily called off his wedding to Maloney during an argument, according to the Daily Mail.